 The 10 Best Safari Lodges and Resorts in 2019

 Located along the banks of the Zambezi river and just a 45-minute drive from the rumbles of the majestic Victoria Falls, the Matetsi Victoria Falls provides a luxury oasis for guests to experience a world-class Zambia safari right outside their doorsteps.
 The lodge features 18 riverfront-facing suites that are divided into two camps; in addition to the Matetsi River House, an exclusive private 4-bedroom villa, perfect for larger families.
-Explore the 55,000 hectares of private game reserve and discover lush landscapes, come face-to-face with African wildlife and immerse yourself in rich Zimbabwean culture.
-Guests can delight in game drives and walking safaris that will lead to the ultimate up-close encounter with animals such as elephants, buffalos, hippos, giraffes, lions and hyenas, while more than 366 species of birds can be spotted.
-For those who crave a little bit more daring adventure, take on the roaring waves of the Zambezi on a white-water rafting excursion, or bungee jump from the Victoria Falls Bridge.
+Explore the 55,000 hectares of private game reserve and discover lush landscapes and wildlife.
+Furthermore immerse yourself in rich Zimbabwean culture.
+Guests can delight in game drives and walking safaris that will lead to the ultimate up-close encounter with animals such as elephants, buffalos, hippos, giraffes, lions and hyenas.
+Besides more than 366 species of birds can be spotted.
+For those who crave a little bit more daring adventure, there are countless things to experience.
+For instance take on the roaring waves of the Zambezi on a white-water rafting excursion, or bungee jump from the Victoria Falls Bridge.

 Get a front row seat to the Kruger National Park where this legend-worthy, exclusive concession is one of the best safari regions in Southern Africa.
 Located in a game-rich area, guests will enjoy sightings of the “Big Five” as well as an incredible diversity of other wildlife.
 This luxurious safari lodge is perched amongst giant Euphorbia trees in the Lebombo Mountains giving guests breathtaking views of the African bush below.
 Garnering inspiration from the surrounding nature, the newly renovated villas and suites of the Singita Lebombo Lodge are constructed almost entirely of glass and combine bold and contemporary design with natural elements, fully embracing its philosophy of “touching the earth lightly”.
 Indulge in a sumptuous spa treatment, take a refreshing dip in the 25-meter lap pool or create other exceptional memories with activities such as private moonlit bush dinners and stargazing trips.